-- (8) When a door is automatically or remotely opened by the driver or other member of the train crew, the alerta door opening signal shall be given; it shall last for a minimum of 3 seconds from the moment that the door starts to open. - (9) When a door, that is automatically or remotely closed, is about to operate, an audible and visible alerta door closing signal shall be given to persons inside and outside the train.
-The alert signal; it shall start a minimum of 2 seconds before the door starts to close and shall continue while until the door is closing.closed; - When a door is closed locally (by a passenger or crew), a door closing signal shall be given; it shall start following the operation of the control device and shall continue until the door is closed - The audible and visible door closing signal can be omitted when a door is closing for reasons other than departure if alternative means are in place to mitigate the risk of injury to the passengers and the train crew. - (9) The audible door opening signal for persons outside the train can be omitted when a door finding signal is provided.
-A door finding signal shall sound continuously whilst the door is released and/or available to be opened. - (10) The sound source for door alert signals shall: - Shall be located in the area local to the control device or, if. - If there is no such control device, the sound source for door signals shall be located adjacent to the doorway. - If a separate sound source is used for the door closing signal, it can be either local to the control device or adjacent to the doorway. - If an external door finding signal is provided, its sound source shall be located in the area local to the control device, and the sound source for the door closing signal shall be located in the area adjacent to the doorway. - (11) The visible signalsignals shall be visible from inside and outside the train and shall be located such that it minimisesthey minimise the opportunity for itthem to be obscured by passengers located in the vestibule.
-Visible signals shall be according to the specification referenced in appendix A, Index 11. - (12) Passenger doors audible alert signals shall be according to the specification in appendix G. - (13) The method of door activation shall be by train crew, semi-automatic (i.e. passenger pushbutton operation) or automatic. - (14) The door control shall be located either next to or on the door leaf. - (15) The centre of exterior door opening control, operable from the platform, shall be not less than 800 mm and not more than 1 200 mm measured vertically above platforms, for all platforms for which the train is designed.
-If the train is designed for a single platform height, the centre of exterior door opening control shall be not less than 800 mm and not more than 1 100 mm measured vertically above that platform height.

-(16) The centre of internal door opening control for the exterior door shall be not less than 800 mm and not more than 1 100 mm measured vertically above the vehicle floor level.
+- (9) The audible door opening signal for persons outside the train can be omitted when a door finding signal is provided.
+A door finding signal shall sound continuously whilst the door is released and/or available to be opened. - (10) The sound source for door signals: - Shall be in the area local to the control device. - If there is no control device, the sound source for door signals shall be located adjacent to the doorway. - If a separate sound source is used for the door closing signal, it can be either local to the control device or adjacent to the doorway. - If an external door finding signal is provided, its sound source shall be located in the area local to the control device, and the sound source for the door closing signal shall be located in the area adjacent to the doorway. - (11) The visible signals shall be visible from inside and outside the train and shall be located such that they minimise the opportunity for them to be obscured by passengers located in the vestibule.
+Visible signals shall be according to the specification referenced in appendix A, Index 11[19]. - (12) Passenger doors audible alert signals shall be according to the specification in appendix G. - (13) The method of door activation shall be by train crew, semi-automatic (i.e. passenger pushbutton operation) or automatic. - (14) The door control shall be located either next to or on the door leaf. - (15) The centre of exterior door opening control, operable from the platform, shall be not less than 800 mm and not more than 1200 mm measured vertically above platforms, for all platforms for which the train is designed.
+If the train is designed for a single platform height, the centre of exterior door opening control shall be not less than 800 mm and not more than 1100 mm measured vertically above that platform height. - (16) The centre of internal door opening control for the exterior door shall be not less than 800 mm and not more than 1100 mm measured vertically above the vehicle floor level.